Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Introduction

 More precisely, the wave equation for $A_{i}$ takes the form

 where each $\calQ$ is a linear combination of bilinear forms

-which are particular examples of a \emph{null form}, introduced by Klainerman \cite{Klainerman:tc} and Christodoulou \cite{MR820070} in the context of small data global existence problem for nonlinear wave equations, and first used by Klainerman-Machedon \cite{Klainerman:ei} in the context of low regularity well-posedness.
+which are particular examples of null forms, introduced by Klainerman \cite{Klainerman:tc} and Christodoulou \cite{MR820070} in the context of the small data global existence problem for nonlinear wave equations, and first used by Klainerman-Machedon \cite{Klainerman:ei} in the context of low regularity well-posedness.
 Improved estimates are available for such class of bilinear interactions (see \cite{Klainerman:ei}, \cite{Klainerman:1995vs} and etc.), and therefore the desired local well-posedness can be proved.